-love handcrafted seasonal decor, particularly this time of year.
-There’s just something about being able to bring some of that outdoor beauty of Fall… inside.
+There’s just something about being able to bring the outdoor beauty of Fall… inside.

 With that in mind, I think you’ll love these decorative felted-wool acorns which are fun to make and also offer up a whimsical, delightful nod to Mother Nature and the Autumn season.